Learn how to play advanced acoustic songs!

 Get even more when you take the course!

-To dive deep into all these songs you need to examine all chords, bass lines, licks and even the vocal melodies.
+To dive deep into all these songs we need to examine all chords, bass lines, licks and even the vocal melodies.

 This will not only teach you how to play them but also how to write similar songs and guitar parts, even how to improvise.

-To get the most from these classic songs, take the Advanced Guitar Course.
+To get the most from these classic songs, take the advanced course.